akreienbring/dbdesigner/README.md

 - Zoom the canvas for a better overview.
 - Added Datepicker for selecting Date / DateTime values.
 - A scrollable canvas for being able to create lots of tables.
-- Creation of composite foreign contraints
+- Creation of composite foreign constraints

 ## Screenshots